Logo Image for Writing Support

 Understanding complex postmodification with appositive noun phrases

 Nouns are sometimes post-modified with other noun phrases.
-In academic writing these noun phrases are used provide to extra information, clarification, examples, formulae, and acronymsA short form of a phrase using the first letter of each word in the phrase.
-See the glossary definition .
-They may be enclosed by commas but are often enclosed in parentheses See the glossary definition , as in the examples below.
+In academic writing these noun phrases are used provide to extra information, clarification, examples, formulae, and acronyms.
+They may be enclosed by commas but are often enclosed in parentheses, as in the examples below.

-Appositive noun phrases are useful in printed text but with digital media there are other wayslike this (a popup), for example, or a glossary of supplying extra information.
+Appositive noun phrases are useful in printed text but with digital media there are other ways of supplying extra information.

 A noun phrase in apposition is often used to give a definition or explanation of a word or phrase which the writer expects the reader might not know.

-• This quite long appositive noun phrase just explains what chitin is.
+This quite long appositive noun phrase simply explains what chitin is.

 Acronyms are abbreviations of noun phrases which are likely to be repeated in a text or which have become part of common usage (e.g. DNA).

-• James Webb space telescopehead noun phrase (JWST)appositive noun phrase in the form of an acronym (context) Nasa’s James Webb space telescope (JWST), is the largest telescope in space.
+• James Webb space telescope (JWST)appositive noun phrase in the form of an acronym (context)

 Sometimes appositive noun phrases are used to provide some extra information, useful or interesting but not strictly necessary, like dates, conversions to other units, Latin names, people's professions, etc.